 The study is a long-term study, tracking the health of Australians over a number of years, and building a large set of health-related information essential for making breakthroughs in the prevention of cancer and other diseases.

-You can take part in the ABC Study if you're an Australian resident, 40 to 74 years of age, and you've never been diagnosed with cancer, other than non-melanoma skin cancer.
+ABC Study participants are Australian residents, 40 to 74 years of age, who have never been diagnosed with cancer, other than non-melanoma skin cancer.

 For further information please email ABCstudy@cancervic.org.au.